Chop Like A Pro With Thomas Keller's Chive Technique

 You're not likely to find a list of the world's greatest guitarists without Jimmy Page, and you're not likely to find a list of the world's greatest chefs without Thomas Keller.
 Two of his restaurants, The French Laundry in California and Per Se in New York, each have three Michelin stars.
 His ultra-meticulous approach in the kitchen would doubtlessly frustrate home cooks trying to follow the recipes provided in one of his several cookbooks, but it's become hugely influential in the world of fine dining.

 The annoying thing about chives, as anyone who's tried to chop them will know, is that they have a habit of moving around on you.
 That might make it tricky for an inexperienced cook to cut them evenly.
-Thomas Keller solves this problem by simply wrapping them up with a strip of cloth.
+Thomas Keller solves this problem by simply wrapping them up with a strip of paper towel.
 It doesn't have to be a particularly large one, either, so long as it keeps them still long enough for you to chop them evenly.